hithere-devs/multi-node-agent/README.md

 - `LIVEKIT_API_KEY`
 - `LIVEKIT_API_SECRET`

-You can load the LiveKit environment automatically using the [LiveKit CLI](https://docs.livekit.io/home/cli/cli-setup):
+You can optionally load the LiveKit environment using the [LiveKit CLI](https://docs.livekit.io/home/cli/cli-setup):

 ```bash